waynieoaks/I-surrender/README.md

 A list of potential keybindings can be found: https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=netframework-4.8 or to disable a binding (e.g. the clear wanted option) set it to None.
 Modifiers allowing key combinations can be set to Alt, Control, Shift or None.

-Controller support available using a combination of buttons which can be disabled by setting to Noone.
+Controller support available using a combination of buttons which can be disabled by setting to None.

 ## Features: ##